UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 UPPS No. 07.03.02

-Sr. Reviewer: Director, Department of Housing and Residential Life
+Sr. Reviewer: Executive Director, Department of Housing and Residential Life

 The purpose of this policy is to provide guidance for decisions that affect the student housing program and support Texas State University’s mission.